-The serviceability aspect was rated as established
+The serviceability aspect was rated as emerging

-Data specialists rated the serviceability aspect as established, with an average score of .74 (see figure D4 in appendix D).
-The SABER EMIS Assessment Tool describes the established benchmark level for this aspect as:
+Data specialists rated the serviceability aspect as emerging, with a score of .56 (see figure D4 in appendix D).
+The SABER EMIS Assessment Tool describes the emerging benchmark level for this aspect as:

-Statistics are published at regular intervals and their timeliness is consistent with international standards; statistics are consistent within the data set and with other data sources; revisions are regular but preliminary data are not always identified (World Bank, 2011, p.
+Statistics are published at regular intervals but their timeliness is inconsistent with international standards; statistics are sometimes inconsistent within the data set and with other data sources; revisions are sporadic and preliminary data are rarely identified (World Bank, 2011, p.
 48).

 The serviceability aspect concerns whether education statistics are relevant, delivered in a timely manner, and consistent.
 This aspect also encompasses any revision policies that may affect the relevance, timeliness, or consistency of statistics.
-The indicator on the regularly scheduled dissemination of education statistics had the highest score (.88, mature).
-The indicators on whether data can be reconciled over time and whether preliminary or revised data are clearly identified had the lowest scores for this aspect (.50, emerging).
+The highest-rated indicator (mature, .96) was the regularly scheduled dissemination of education statistics.
+An indicator on whether statistics are consistent or reconcilable with those obtained through other data sources was the lowest-rated indicator across all quality aspects (latent, .07).
+Next lowest in this aspect, scoring as emerging (.32), was an indicator on whether revisions follow a regular and established schedule.

-The accessibility aspect was rated as established
+The accessibility of data to stakeholders aspect was rated as emerging

-Data specialists rated the accessibility of data aspect as established, with an average score of .63 (see figure D5 in appendix D).
-The SABER EMIS Assessment Tool describes the established benchmark level for this aspect as:
+Data specialists rated the accessibility of data to stakeholders aspect as emerging, with an average score of .48 (see figure D5 in appendix D).
+The SABER EMIS Assessment Tool describes the emerging benchmark level for this aspect as:

-The presentation of statistics is adequate for their interpretation; dissemination is adequate but may benefit from including online media; documentation is good; level of detail conforms to user needs, but there is no list of publications available to users (World Bank, 2011, p.
+The presentation of statistics needs improvement for better interpretation; dissemination is adequate but sporadic; documentation is deficient; level of detail conforms to user needs, but there is no list of publications available to users (World Bank, 2011, p.
 48).